ENTJ Personality Type – Everything You Need To Know About Commander

 Interesting Facts About ENTJs

-- Of all personality types, they are least likely to report stress relayed to work or finances.
+- Of all personality types from the Myers-Briggs personality assessment test, they are least likely to report stress relayed to work or finances.

 - They are most likely to suffer from coronary diseases.